Are pickles healthy?

 Are pickles healthy? or Health benefits of pickles

-Let’s take a look at some of the health benefits of pickles and analyze are pickles healthy or not.
+Let’s take a look at some of the health benefits of pickles and analyze whether are pickles healthy or not.

 1. Presence of nutrients